BlueBrain/sonata-extension/source/sonata_tech.rst

 This type of population requires extra datasets.
 These datasets are represented in the sonata config file as:

     "microdomains_file": path/to/the/microdomain/tessellation
-    "microdomains_overlapping_file": path/to/the/overlapping/microdomain/tessellation

-where "microdomains_file" and "microdomains_overlapping_file" correspond to the microdomain tessellation and its overlapping transformation respectively.
+where "microdomains_file" correspond to the microdomain tessellation (See :ref:`here<microdomains>` for full description of the microdomains dataset).

 Fields for vasculature population (model_type: `vasculature`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~